Public involvement in meetings is welcomed and can be achieved in the following ways:

 Members of the public can watch meetings online

-The council broadcasts some Council, Executive, Scrutiny and Regulatory meetings on the internet.
+The council broadcasts some Council, Cabinet, Scrutiny and Regulatory meetings on the internet.

 You can watch live meetings and download relevant documents such as reports, plans or presentations.
 Recordings are available to watch free of charge.
 You can view them live or alternatively you can catch up on past meetings using the library of archived recordings.